SoftwareAndOutsourcing/SoftwareAndOutsourcing/README.md

 - June 2005 - current: freelance developer through Freelancer.com and other markets.
 More than 400 projects successfully completed being one of the top-rated developers.

 ###### Education
-- Spanish public university: Technical Engineer in Communications (BSc.
+- 2003-2009 Spain Public University: Technical Engineer in Communications (BSc.
 Degree equivalent in the USA).

 ###### Languages
 - English: